tensorflow/tensorflow/tensorflow/contrib/tensorrt/README.md

 TF-TRT includes both Python tests and C++ unit tests.
-Most of Python tests are located in the test directory and they can be executed uring `bazel test` or directly with the Python command.
+Most of Python tests are located in the test directory and they can be executed using `bazel test` or directly with the Python command.
 Most of the C++ unit tests are used to test the conversion functions that convert each TF op to a number of TensorRT layers.